jiukunz/tw-ruby-training/slides/contents/5-ruby-meta-programming.md

 ## Homework

-> Read Metaprogramming Ruby Chapter 1, 2 and 3 in 1 weeks
+> Read Metaprogramming Ruby Chapter 2, 2 and 3 in 1 week

 ---